EliotTexK/py-mutate/README.md

 To mutator.py, pass one argument: the name of the .mut file.
 Edit the resuting .mutdb file if desired.

 To mutation.py, pass three arguments: the .mut file, the .mutdb file, and the name of the source file.

+# To Do
+Finish implementing list subscript mutations in mutation.py